 Loyalty programs don’t just have to include freebies and discounts.
 You can create memorable experiences for guests to make them feel exclusive and appreciated.
-A cocktail hour for guests with a certain amount of points or holiday gathering for all loyalty program members can help differentiate you from the competition.
+A cocktail hour for diners with a certain amount of points or holiday gathering for all loyalty program members can help differentiate you from your competition.

 3. Maintain a Great Reputation

 If consumers have heard wonderful things about your business, they’re more likely to remain a customer.
-Conversely, if they’ve heard bad things about your business, they may hesitate to purchase from you again.
+Conversely, if they’ve heard bad things about your restaurant, they may hesitate to visit you again.
 Maintaining a good reputation can be a lot of work, but it’s work that needs to be done in order to keep customers’ respect and loyalty.